burrrata/cryptoeconomics.study_rust_edition/src/NOTES.md

 - and THEN add those upgrades in ch2 as we iteratively decentralize it?

 CPP State
-- accounts
+- accounts (just large randomized values that the user has and the operator checks against a centralized HashMap)
-- tx
+- tx (minimal)
-- history
+- history (just a hashmap that stores processed tx)

 P2P State
 - agreed upon pub key crypto params